estherszliu/EstherFaithDennis_T1A3/readme.md

 I will explain a plan for create employee feature

 ### How it will be implemented
-It will be implemented with a `def create_employee(employee_data)` function.
+It will be implemented with a `def valid_create_inputs(inputs)` for validate and a `def create_employee(employee_data)` function.
 The input data will be a list of inputs give by the user.
 It will check if the user input is correct before writing the new employee to a local csv file.

 ### Task checklist for create employees
 - [ ] Validate the number of input